odewahn/dds-field-guide/cloud-as-default.md

 <span class="drop fa fa-cloud fa-5x pull-left fa-border"></span>

 The accelerating transition to distributed, cloud-based platforms is one of the main drivers of the DDS trend.
-Organizations have adopted these services for any of a number of reasons: cost savings, increased speed for launching new projects, scalability, to name just a few.
+Organizations have adopted these services for any of a number of reasons: cost savings, increased speed for launching new projects, and scalability, to name just a few.

 But, whatever the reasons for adoption, the default platform for many applications is increasingly assumed to be a transient, virtual, cloud-based platform, rather than a traditional server maintained by an internal IT group.
 Even in cases where the virtualization/PaaS solution is maintained in an internal cloud, the net effect is much the same.

 The various platforms you're likely to encounter in this new world can be divided into 3 main groups:

 * Traditional cloud providers.
 These allow you to quickly create storage or computing power as needed.
 * Hosted PaaS services.
-These are value added services built on top of raw hosting providers.
-For example, a PaaS might allow you to easily spin up a machine based on a particular stack when you deploy you application.
+These are value-added services built on top of raw hosting providers.
+For example, a PaaS might allow you to easily spin up a machine based on a particular stack when you deploy your application.
 * Internal cloud and PaaS services.